karungar/Cloud-Resume-API-/README.md

   - Configure your infrastructure using Terraform and define your resources on the main.tf file.
 ###  2. Terraform Cloud
   - Configure the terraform workspace with your AWS account Credentials and variables
-  - The Terrafom Cloud automatically manages the Terraform state file and triggers deployment of your infrastructure.
+  - The Terraform Cloud automatically manages the Terraform state file and triggers deployment of your infrastructure.
   - When connected to the GitHub repository, Terraform Cloud monitors any changes and triggers runs to apply the changes to the Terraform configurations.
 ###  3. DynamoDB Table